GetOccasion/occasion-apidocs/source/includes/_orders.md

 Field | Description
 ----- | -----------
-subtotal | The price of the order before adding tax or coupons. product.price + attributes coupon | The amount that the coupon discounts from the order tax | The amount paid in tax, based on the tax_percentage total | The final price of the order that is to be paid by the customer
+subtotal | The price of the order before adding tax or coupons. product.price + attributes coupon_amount | The amount that the coupon discounts from the order tax | The amount paid in tax, based on the tax_percentage total | The final price of the order that is to be paid by the customer